akashnag/ash/README.md

 The following is a list of design goals for ash; some of which have already been implemented, while some are yet to be:

 - Easy to use.
+- Clean interface.
 - No dependencies.
 - Common keybindings.
 - Support for wide variety of splits.
-- Simple autocompletion.
+- Autocompletion.
 - Syntax highlighting.
 - Color scheme support.
-- Copy and paste with the system clipboard.
 - Macros.
 - Common editor features such as undo/redo, line numbers, Unicode support, soft wrapping, …
 - Auto-backup.